-These cats are intelligent and alert, and love human connection and affection.
-Though they crave attention, they’re undemanding and prefer to let you come to them.
-In keeping with their undemanding nature, Wegies are a quiet breed and don’t meow a lot like, say, a Siamese cat.
+These cats are intelligent and alert, and they love human connection and affection.
+Though they crave attention, they're undemanding and prefer to let you come to them.
+In keeping with their undemanding nature, Wegies are a quiet breed and don't meow a lot like, say, a Siamese cat.
 But when they do meow, Kornreich says, their high-pitched meows sound almost like chirps—a funny contrast to their large frames.

 The Norwegian forest cat personality is extremely family-oriented.
-They’re playful, sweet, and generally accepting of their surroundings.
-This outgoing breed wants to be friends with everybody and loves to cuddle, but they’re not really lap cats.
-Wegies prefer to lay beside you, especially during warm weather when these winterized cats need space to cool off.
+They're playful, sweet, and generally accepting of their surroundings.
+This outgoing breed wants to be friends with everybody and loves to cuddle.

 This breed is slow maturing, which means Norwegian forest cat kittens take about five years to grow into full adults.
 Because their maturation is longer than usual (in the cat world, anyway), owners will get to enjoy an extended kitten period of their pet's life.
 This kittenish behavior will manifest in lots of play.
 They especially love pouncing and practicing their hunting skills—an outdoorsy trait this domesticated breed still holds on to.

-Norwegian forest cats tend to be super-friendly with children and other pets.
-Don’t let their size scare you away from taking them into a family full of kids—these cats are incredibly tolerant and well-mannered.
-This big breed isn’t easily stressed out and loves to hang out with humans of all ages.
-Thanks to their laidback, undemanding nature, your Norwegian forest cat will also likely do well if left alone for short periods.
+Norwegian forest cats tend to be super friendly with children and other pets.
+Don't let their size scare you away from taking them into a family full of kids—these cats are incredibly tolerant and well-mannered.
+This big breed isn't easily stressed out and loves to hang out with humans of all ages.
+Thanks to their laid-back, undemanding nature, your Norwegian forest cat will also likely do well if left alone for short periods.
 Though, because he loves you so much, separation anxiety might creep in if you're frequently gone for too long.

 Because they're built to withstand harsh Norwegian winters, these cats are sensitive to heat.
 During hot weather, provide your kitty lots of shade, water, air-conditioning, and maybe even a shorter haircut.

 Because of their long water-shedding coats and dense undercoats, Norwegian forest cats need a lot of brushing.
-Brush at least two times a week; you’ll need to brush even more during times of heavy shedding (typically in the spring and fall).
+Brush him at least two times a week, though you'll need to brush even more during times of heavy shedding (typically in the spring and fall).

 "Daily combing and brushing is essential if you do not wish to have a close, personal, and frequent relationship with your local groomer," says Nicole Goudey-Rigger, owner and CEO of Pets a Go Go, a pet care provider and groomer in New York and Connecticut.
 "Often clients will choose to 'lion cut' a Norwegian forest cat, especially indoor cats who do not have access to very intense air-conditioning through the summer months."